subhadig/subhadig.github.io/_posts/2020-01-15-my-list-of-things-to-do-after-installing-debian-on-the-pc.md

 Terminal and tmux makes it easy to manage multiple open Terminals.
 - fzf - A fuzzy finder for the command line.
 - neovim - vim is my text editor of choice. neovim is my vim of choice.
-- arc-theme - A nice GTK theme with three variants - normal, dark and darker.
 - git - git command line client.
 - wget - a download manager.
 - bash-completion - a utility for autocompletion on bash.